 - Run detailed reports on employee productivity, attendance, tardiness, and labor costs

 Time theft itself is not actually a crime.
-While you may be able to sue your employee to recover losses, you will need to provide clear evidence that the employee falsified their time sheet and that you overpaid them.
+While you may be able to sue your employee to recover losses, you will need to provide clear evidence that the employee falsified their time sheet and you overpaid them.
 In most cases, litigation simply is not worth your time and money.
-If, however, an employee has stolen lots of time, then you may consider a lawsuit to attempt to recover substantial funds paid to the employee.
+If, however, an employee has stolen lots of time, then you may consider a civil lawsuit to attempt to recover substantial funds paid to the employee.

 Add to the mix the right time clock software, like Homebase, and you can take control of your employee’s time, proactively uncovering and eliminating time theft.
 Homebase offers a free unlimited scheduling plan for businesses with a single location.